"Are you not in error because you do not know the Scriptures or the power of God?" Mark 12:24

 Notice how the cover picture accepts the Palestinian Authority perspective of the situation in Israel.
 The magazine is happy to have nice looking Palestinian children making victory gestures in front of a section of wall, but what victory is World Vision supporting?
 Is World Vision supporting the Palestinian Authority's declared aim of destroying Israel completely?
 Has World Vision ever challenged the world's worst child abuse? - The Palestinian Authority's continuing incitement of children to become suicide bombers.
 (Shahada)

-World Vision has stated its position - wvi.org/wvi/president/president_speeches.htm
+World Vision president stated its position - wvi.org/wvi/ president/president_speeches, but this is no longer available

 A Response to World Vision leader ’s attack on Christian Zionism by Sam Hailes of CFI